rezaiyan/Klok/README.md

 - **Real-time Updates**: The clock updates every second to show current time
 - **Material Design 3**: Uses modern Material Design components and theming
 - **Dialog Presentation**: Clock is displayed in an elegant dialog
+- **Glance Widget**: A glanceable home screen widget that shows the current time
-- **Modular Architecture**: Clock is implemented as a separate module for reusability
+- **Modular Architecture**: Clock and widget are implemented as separate modules for reusability

 ## Clock Module Components